A bad cough in the elderly can mean pneumonia, a top killer of the elderly, so head to the emergency room promptly.

 My father should have been more tuned into this problem and gotten my mother to the emergency room.

-Instead he thought that it was a mere resurgence of the cough of several weeks ago, that the nurse hadn’t seemed too concerned about.
+Instead, my father had believed that it was a mere resurgence of the cough of several weeks ago that the nurse hadn’t seemed too concerned about.

 In fact, the nurse never even mentioned that it might be pneumonia!